Bottled Lightning: Superbatteries, Electric Cars, and the New Lithium Economy

 This is the kind of transformation that the scientists who laid the intellectual foundation for the rechargeable lithium battery had in mind.
 They were motivated by both scientific curiosity and big-picture social concerns.
 They began working on the vexing problem of energy storage more than four decades ago, in an age of scarcity and uncertainty much like our own.

-Excerpted from Bottled Lightning: Superbatteries, Electric Cars, and the New Lithium Economy by Seth Fletcher, published in May 2011 by Hill and Wang.
+From Bottled Lightning: Superbatteries, Electric Cars, and the New Lithium Economy by Seth Fletcher.
 Copyright 2011 by Seth Fletcher.
-All rights reserved.
+Excerpted by arrangement with Hill and Wang, a division of Farrar Straus and Giroux